 I love seeing new life come in the spring; something that never fails to delight and amaze me.
 Sometimes, in the dead of winter, I wonder if the days will ever warm up again, or if the trees and flowers will ever blossom again.
 But they always do.

 And so it is with life.
 Sometimes, in spite of best efforts, life can seem dark and dreary, but always there is light at the end of the tunnel.
 I had one of "those dark days" yesterday when I questioned everything about my life.
 But today the sun is shining and I can see more clearly.
 It helped that I was able to enjoy a long lunch with longtime friends; the conversations and their encouragement helped put my life back in perspective again.
-And this statement on the life of Jesus Christ brings light to my life.

 Some of my favorite verses are found in the book of John, and I am touched by Jesus' words to his Apostles on the eve of His crucifixion: